 - 1.1.
 We operate a scheme known as Council Tax Support (CTS) to help working age people on low incomes with the cost of their council tax bills.
 There are national regulations for the CTS Scheme for customers who have reached pension age. - 1.2.
-The CTS regulations1 require us to decide our own CTS scheme for working age people which we must review and agree each financial year, taking into account the government requirement to consider the impact on vulnerable groups and to incentivise work.
-The CTS regulations also set out the process we must following when reviewing and agreeing our scheme2.
+The CTS regulations1 require us to decide our own CTS scheme for working age people which we must review and agree each financial year, taking into account the government requirement to consider the impact on vulnerable groups and to incentivise work. - 1.3.
+The CTS regulations set out the process we must follow when reviewing and agreeing our scheme2.
 We must first consult with our major Preceptors (Norfolk County Council and the Police and Crime Commissioner), then decide a draft CTS scheme to go to public consultation.
-Once the consultation closes the final CTS scheme must be agreed by full Council by March 2024, before the start of the new financial year, although for operational reasons a January 2024 deadline is imposed. - 1.3.
-The draft CTS scheme has been decided and the consultation has now closed.
-This report contains the results of the consultation and makes recommendations for the final CTS Scheme for 2024/2025.
-It also contains updated estimates of the financial implications at section 4 and a refreshed Equality Impact Assessment Pre-Screening form at Appendix A. - 1.4.
+The final CTS scheme must then be agreed by full Council by March 2024, before the start of the new financial year, although for operational reasons a January 2024 deadline is imposed. - 1.4.
+The draft CTS scheme has been decided and Option 1 was agreed as the draft scheme to go to public consultation.
+Option 1 widens the criteria of the existing CTS Scheme to bring it into line with the more generous national scheme for pension age people.
+This means all working age people would be able to receive help up to cover up to 100% of their council tax bill, and will benefit around 1,500 people currently subject to the 84% cap. - 1.5.
+This report contains updated estimates of the financial implications at section 4 and a refreshed Equality Impact Assessment Pre-Screening form at Appendix A. - 1.6.
 This report should be read in conjunction with the 'Draft Council Tax Support Scheme for 2024/2025' reports and minutes from the Corporate Performance Panel meeting of 24 July 2023 and Cabinet meeting of 1 August 2023.
-These reports deal with the process of selecting the draft CTS Scheme for consultation and contain the details of each of the options considered, and the option chosen for the draft CTS scheme. - 1.5.
-The final CTS Scheme for working age people for 2024/2025 will be considered by Cabinet on 5 December 2023 and full Council on 31 January 2024.
+These reports deal with the process of selecting the draft CTS Scheme for consultation and contain the details of each of the options considered, and the option chosen for the draft CTS scheme.